MicrosoftDocs/dynamics-365-intelligent-order-management/topics/backorder-preorder.md

 ## Backorders

 A backorder is an order that was placed for a product or service, but that can't immediately be fulfilled because of a lack of available supply.
 Customers who place an order for an item that isn't currently in stock might be informed that the product is on backorder.
 They might be told that they can still make a payment in return for a promise of future delivery.
-Items that are on backorder might indicate a date when they will be back in stock.
+Items that are on backorder might indicate a date when they are back in stock.

 Effective backorder management can provide the following benefits: